 Menu Notes

-You must have heard about Negush prosciutto, but if not, then you know - when you come to Montenegro, you should definitely try it, the best prosciutto is made in the village of Negushi, that's why it is called that - but in fact it is smoked pork ham.
+You've probably heard of Njeguši pršut, but if you haven't, you should know that when you come to Montenegro, you definitely have to try it.
+The best pršut is made in the village of Njeguši, which is why it's called –, and it's essentially smoked pork ham.

 Njegusi cheese - also made in the village of Njegusi, in the mountains near Cetinje, the special mountain air contributes to good health and excellent quality of local products.
 Negush cheese is also a must-have in Montenegro.

-Be sure to try the Montenegrin fish soup - in different restaurants it is prepared differently, but in general terms - it is made from assorted fish (of course, there is no question of canned food, everything is freshly caught), tomatoes and a lot of spices are added there, it turns out such a tomato, thick substance - a meal!
+Be sure to try Montenegrin fish soup –.
+Different restaurants prepare it differently, but in general, – is made from assorted fish (of course, there is no talk of canned fish, everything is freshly caught), tomatoes and lots of spices are added to it, resulting in a thick, tomato-like substance – is delicious!

 The classic way of serving fish in restaurants in Montenegro is whole grilled fish.
 Accordingly, the menu indicates the price per kilogram, but you pay as much as your fish will hang.
 The fish of the first category is larger, the fish of the second category is smaller.